Lackland AFB Housing

 Lost-Maples_959.2_647

-Lost Maples State Natural Area image via Texas.gov
+Lost Maples State Natural Area image from Texas.gov

 Tubing: Summertime finds San Antonians on the water, and ‘tubing’ (floating down one of the area rivers) is a popular way of enjoying the water.
 Rent tubes, canoes, and river rafts to float down the Guadalupe, San Marcos, Comal and Frio Rivers.
-Most vendors also provide shuttles to pick you up at the end of your float.
+Most vendors also provide shuttles to return floaters to their vehicles.

 Canyon Lake: One of the most picturesque area locations, this 8,230-acre lake is one of the most scenic lakes in Texas.
 It has eight public parks with camping, fishing, swimming, scuba diving, picnicking, wildlife viewing, boating and other water sports.
 JBSA Recreation Park at Canyon Lake is available year-round for military members and families.